kenziebottoms/nss-back-02-db-apps/exercises/learning-materials/08-specific-ORMs.md

 # ORMs

 According to wikipedia, ORM (object-relational mapping) "is a programming technique for converting data between incompatible type systems in object-oriented programming languages."
-In plain English, we use ORM tools to get our databases to talk to our code, even though the database speaks SQL (or Mongo) and our code is writted in JavaScript.
+In plain English, we use ORM tools to get our databases to talk to our code, even though the database speaks SQL (or Mongo) and our code is written in JavaScript.

 ### Knex